-TPG's legal department makes its preliminary assessment as to whether a particular investment opportunity is required to be allocated to us or any TPGmanaged fund or investment vehicle, including us, prior to, or promptly following, the initial discussion of the potential investment at a meeting of our or the relevant fund's investment review committee when it appears that pursuit of the investment is reasonably probable.
+TPG's legal department makes its preliminary assessment as to whether a particular investment opportunity is required to be allocated to us or any TPG-managed fund or investment vehicle, including us, prior to, or promptly following, the initial discussion of the potential investment at a meeting of our or the relevant fund's investment review committee when it appears that pursuit of the investment is reasonably probable.
 The legal department delivers its preliminary assessment to TPG's allocation team (or a member thereof).
-The allocation team is comprised of five of TPG's senior professionals (including TPG's general counsel, who is also an executive officer of the Adviser and us) with a scope of responsibilities across all business units of TPG.
+The allocation team is comprised of five of TPG's senior professionals with a scope of responsibilities across all business units of TPG.
 The team is charged with ensuring that investment opportunities are allocated to us or the appropriate TPG fund.
 The legal department's determination that an investment opportunity is required to be allocated to us or another fund is the presumptive final allocation decision.